Multiple myeloma C90.0

 This section has been translated automatically.

-The following parameters are only diagnostically relevant in case of systemic infestation (multiple myeloma):
+The following parameters are only diagnostically relevant in the case of systemic involvement (multiple myeloma):

-Detection of paraproteins; detection of cryoglobulins; high beta2-microglobulin (the detection has a negative prognostic significance).
+Detection of paraproteins; detection of cryoglobulins; high β2-microglobulin (the detection has a negative prognostic significance).

-Blood count: Anemia, leukopenia, in the course of pancytopenia
+Blood count: anemia, leukopenia, in the course pancytopenia

-Urine: Proteinuria with L-chain excretion = (Bence-Jones proteins; Bence-Jones proteins are found in about 60% of multiple myeloma of IgG or IgA light chain myeloma).
+Urine: proteinuria with L-chain excretion = (Bence-Jones proteins; Bence-Jones proteins are found in about 60 % of all multiple myelomas from IgG or IgA light chain myeloma).
 Possibly also cryoglobulins.

-Immunofixation electrophoresis: monoclonal gammopathy with M-gradients (antibodies without defence function - functional AK deficiency).
-Quantification of the immunoglobulins is useful for monitoring the course of the disease.
+Immunofixation electrophoresis: monoclonal gammopathy with M-gradients (antibodies without defense function - functional AK deficiency).
+Quantification of immunoglobulins as a follow-up is useful.

-Bone marrow cytology: detection of bone marrow infiltration with loose associations of monoclonal tumor cells with typical wheel spoke structure of the cell nuclei.
-Individual chromatin clumps in the periphery of the cell nucleus can be detected.
-Perinuclear brightening.
-Detection of chromosomal aberrations(FISH analysis) such as the translocations t (14;16), t (4;14) or t (14;20) and the deletions 1p, 17p or 13q are associated with a significantly worse prognosis.
+Bone marrow cytology: Detection of bone marrow infiltration with loose clusters of monoclonal tumor cells with a typical wheel-spoke structure of the cell nuclei.
+Individual chromatin clumps in the periphery of the cell nucleus are detectable.
+Perinuclear whitening.
+Detection of chromosomal aberrations(FISH analysis) such as translocations t (14;16), t (4;14) or t (14;20) as well as deletions 1p, 17p or 13q are associated with a significantly poorer prognosis.

 Differential diagnosis